Create a Comfortable and Inviting Space for Your Family!

 While Downing was actually describing a cottage, what he said applies to a Country style plan – where comfort, warmth, and a leisurely-paced lifestyle reign supreme.
 The Country home plan is a broad design category that overlaps with farmhouse, cottage, Craftsman, traditional, and Arts and Crafts styles.
 All these homes come with lots of windows, gable roofs, shutters, and other features on the “must-have” list of homeowners.

 1. A front porch – from the wraparound to a side one – is the most iconic feature of a Country home.
-It’s not only a place to relax and unwind, but the spot to welcome guests and keep up with the neighborhood – just like in the “old” days.
+It’s not only a place to relax and unwind but a spot to welcome guests and keep up with the neighborhood – just like in the “old” days.

 A wide and inviting front porch decked with hanging flower baskets is the ideal spot for unwinding in this 2-story, 3-bedroom Country style home (House Plan #126-1297).